 General Health & Virtual Reality

 Imagine lush, open fields.
 A gurgling brook that playfully winds down from pristine mountains.
 You can smell the fresh air.
-You feel calmness and an inner quiet.
+You feel calm and inner quiet.
 Welcome to the development of mindfulness in Virtual Reality.
 Such wellness programs are finding it’s place as Virtual Reality mobile applications.
 So throw on the headset, breathe in, breathe out.

 Mosquito Prevention Programs